carlosdimatteo/carlosdimatteo/README.md

 - 🔧 I enjoy problem solving, constantly **embracing new challenges**

-- 👥 Always open to collaborate on enticing development opportunities
+- 👥 Interested in engineering roles in the DeFi space

 <h2 align="left">🤝 Get in touch with me:</h2>